leosoaivan/TOP_ruby_serial/README.md

-# TOP_ruby_serial
+# Project: Serialization and Working with Files

-An exercise on Serialization and working with files, as read on JumpstartLab at http://tutorials.jumpstartlab.com/projects/eventmanager.html#eventmanager
+A TOP (The Odin Project) exercise on serialization and working with files, as read on JumpstartLab: http://tutorials.jumpstartlab.com/projects/eventmanager.html#eventmanager